canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 positive
 : The combination of Snap, the "mir-kiosk" Wayland server and Ubuntu Core ensures reliability and security of any graphical embedded device application.

+negative
+: This tutorial assumes you are familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps).
+In particular, techniques for debugging problems in your snap are not covered.

 ### What you'll learn

-How to create graphical snaps for Ubuntu Core using a toolkit that requires Xwayland to supports Wayland.
+How to create graphical snaps for Ubuntu Core using a toolkit that requires Xwayland to support Wayland.

 ### What you'll need